Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We didn't get to the focus on foodwaste as a global issue.
+Made them think about the bigger picture

 Did the resource encourage new ways of thinking and talking about the value food?